georgeweigt/sim/README.md

 ```
 Command line options:
 ```
--l      Print a listing and exit
+-l      Print a listing to stdout and exit
 -b nnnn Set a breakpoint at hex address nnnn
 -t nnnn Set a tracepoint at hex address nnnn
 ```